agentrickard/domain/domain_content/README.txt

 The relevant permissions to Domain Content are:

-  - 'edit domain nodes'
+  - 'edit domain content'
   - 'set domain access'
   - 'review content for all domains'
   - 'administer nodes'

-Users with the 'edit domain nodes' permission can view content for domains where they are assigned editors.
+Users with the 'edit domain content' permission can view content for domains where they are assigned editors.
 Users with the 'set domain access' permission can view content for domains where they are assigned editors _and_ reassign content to one or more affiliates.